khrome/ascii-art/README.md

 - It **works like a package manager** for figlet fonts.
 - The other libraries out there do too little and focus on logging above other domains.
 - **Actively maintained** If we don't update the code we'll tweak a code of conduct or something... maybe just re-up with self congratulatory pull requests, just to keep kicking that can.
 We might even add badges if we get saucy.
-- **Supports your existing API** We allow you to use the colors.js/chalk API *or* our own (where we reserve chaining for more useful activities).
+- **Supports your existing API** We allow you to use the colors.js/chalk API *or* our own (where we reserve chaining for utility rather than code aesthetics).
 - **Loads nothing that isn't used** (Images, Fonts, Image Logic, etc.)
 - It's **awesome** and that thing you're holding is looking played out.